alecmuffett/eotk/docs.d/HOW-TO-INSTALL.md

 # Proving Your Ownership To A Certificate Authority / Hardcoded Content

+## IMPORTANT: if all of your "proof" URLs have DIFFERENT pathnames?

-Small amounts of plain-text page content may be embedded using regular-expressions for pathnames; this is done using `hardcoded_endpoint_csv` and the following example will emit `FOOPROOF` (or `BARPROOF`) for accesses to `/www/.well_known/foo` (or `bar`) respectively, ignoring trailing slashes.
+Small amounts of plain-text page content may be embedded using regular-expressions for pathnames; this is done using `hardcoded_endpoint_csv` and the following example will emit `FOOPROOF` (or `BARPROOF`) for accesses to `/www/.well_known/foo` or `../.well_known/bar` respectively, ignoring trailing slashes.
 Note the use of double-backslash to escape "dots" in the regular expression, and use of backslash-indent to continue/enable several such paths.

 ```
 # demo: CSV list to implement ownership proof URIs for EV SSL issuance